sgw2342/Quantic-CommunicatingWithData/README.md

 - `cs_cats.csv` → (if present, category helper table; not required by charts)

 > Ensure column order matches the schema in `CreateDB.sql`.
 If your CSVs have a different order, load via a small Python script and pass columns explicitly.
+>
+> For reference, the full original source data file is included: coffeeshop-all-orig-data.csv

 **Example Python loader (no headers):**
 ```python